f5devcentral/tmos-cloudinit/README.md

 ![Orchestrating TMOS through cloudinit userdata YAML declarations](resources/orchestrate_through_cloudinit_userdata_declaration.png)

 Each of the tmos-cloudinit modules supports the publishing and installation of iControl LX extensions for use in TMOS orchestration.
-This decouples the version of TMOS virtual edition from specific iControl LX extension functionality.
+This decouples the version of TMOS Virtual Edition from specific iControl LX extension functionality.

-The `tmos_static_mgmt` cloudinit module extends TMOS virtual edition deployments to environments that do not support DHCP for the management interface.
+The `tmos_static_mgmt` cloudinit module extends TMOS Virtual Edition deployments to environments that do not support DHCP for the management interface.

-The `tmos_dhcpv4_tmm` cludinit module extends TMOS virtual edition to support DHCPv4 provisioning of TMM data plane interfaces.
+The `tmos_dhcpv4_tmm` cludinit module extends TMOS Virtual Edition to support DHCPv4 provisioning of TMM data plane interfaces.
 Addition `f5-declarative-onboarding` and `f5-appsvcs-extention` extension declarations attributes are merged with the DHCPv4 provisioned attributes.

-The `tmos_configdrive_openstack` coudinit module extends TMOS virtual edition to provision link layer, IP layer, DNS, and NTP services from standard OpenStack `network_data.json` metadata.
+The `tmos_configdrive_openstack` coudinit module extends TMOS Virtual Edition to provision link layer, IP layer, DNS, and NTP services from standard OpenStack `network_data.json` metadata.
 Addition `f5-declarative-onboarding` and `f5-appsvcs-extention` extension declarations attributes are merged with the `network_data.json` provisioned attributes.

 The `tmos_declared` cloudinit module simply declares `f5-declarative-onboarding` and `f5-appsvcs-extention` extension declarations from userdata YAML.

 The cloudinit modules included in this repository need to be file-injected into standard TMOS v13+ images before they can be used.

-## Patching BIG-IP Virtual Edition Images to Install Cloudinit Modules - Using a Docker Instance ##
+## Patching TMOS Virtual Edition Images to Install Cloudinit Modules - Using a Docker Instance ##

-In order to use these tmos-cloudinit extensions, standard TMOS virtual edition images need to be patched to include the cloudinit extensions and optionally also include the installation packages for F5 Automation and Orchestration iControl LX extensions.
+In order to use these tmos-cloudinit extensions, standard TMOS Virtual Edition images need to be patched to include the cloudinit extensions and optionally also include the installation packages for F5 Automation and Orchestration iControl LX extensions.

-This repository includes a Dockerfile and patch scripts that enable you to build a Docker instance capable of patching standard TMOS virtual edition images from `downloads.f5.com` so that they will include this repositories' cloudinit modules and optionally iControl LX extensions.
+This repository includes a Dockerfile and patch scripts that enable you to build a Docker instance capable of patching standard TMOS Virtual Edition images from `downloads.f5.com` so that they will include this repositories' cloudinit modules and optionally iControl LX extensions.

 From the F5 Downloads site, download all image(s) you wish to patch with these cloudinit modules to a directory available as a volume mount to your docker instance (see mounts below).